abacusorg/zeldovich-PLT/README.md

 The code uses double precision internally, but you can set output format to single or double precision (see the `ICFormat` option).

-The code can run small problems in memory, but it can also operate out-of-core to support large problems.
+The code can run small problems in memory, but it has an efficient scheme for buffering state on disk to support massive problems (100s of billions of particles).
 Set the `-DDISK` option in the Makefile to turn this on.

 ## Usage
 Build with `make`, and run with `./zeldovich <param_file>`.
-An example parameter file (`example.par`) is provided, and all of the options are listed in `parameter.cpp`.
-See the "Parameter file options" section below for detailed descriptions of the options.
+An example parameter file (`example.par`) is provided, and all of the options are detailed in the "Parameter file options" section below.

 ### Dependencies
 Zeldovich-PLT needs FFTW 3 and GSL, and the ParseHeader library needs flex and Bison >= 3.0.
-The code has been tested with g++, but it should work with the Intel compilers as well.
+The code has been tested with the GNU and Intel compilers.
+Initialization of the RNG for large problems will go faster if you link a thread-aware memory allocator like tcmalloc or tbbmalloc.

-### Convergence testing
+### Oversampling Modes
-This code supports testing N-body simulation convergence at linear order by increasing particle density ("oversampling") for a fixed set of modes.
-One should keep fixed the starting redshift, volume, softening length, RNG seed, etc. when doing this kind of convergence testing.
+This code supports generating phase-matched ICs with different particle densities.
+Simply increase the particle number `NP` while holding other parameters fixed.
+If desired, the `ZD_k_cutoff` parameter may be utilized to limit the oversampled ICs to the same modes as the original ICs without including new power past the original k<sub>Nyquist</sub>.
+Otherwise, each set of ICs will include power out to their respective k<sub>Nyquist</sub> spheres.

-To generate oversampled initial conditions (for example, 128<sup>3</sup> initial conditions that sample the same modes as 64<sup>3</sup> initial conditions), invoke the code twice: once with NP = 64<sup>3</sup> to generate the fiducial simulation, then again with NP = 128<sup>3</sup> and `ZD_k_cutoff = 2` to generate the oversampled.
-This truncates the modes in the 128<sup>3</sup> sim at k<sub>Nyquist</sub>/2, and ensures the RNG is appropriately synchronized.  **Important**: do not change `ZD_NumBlock` between invocations!
+For example, to generate 128<sup>3</sup> oversampled initial conditions that sample the same modes as 64<sup>3</sup> initial conditions, invoke the code twice: once with NP = 64<sup>3</sup> to generate the fiducial simulation, then again with NP = 128<sup>3</sup> to generate the oversampled.
+The second invocation can include `ZD_k_cutoff = 2` if one does not want new power.

+If `ZD_Version=1`, then `ZD_NumBlock` also affects the IC phases.
+This is not the case in version 2 or later.
+But if using `ZD_Version = 1`, then one must take care to not change `ZD_NumBlock` between invocations.

+`ZD_Version=1` also only supported the flavor of oversampling that used `ZD_k_cutoff` (i.e. no new power).
+Since version 2, `ZD_k_cutoff` is optional when oversampling.

+This code doesn't support true zoom-in/zoom-out simulations where the box size can be changed, a la Panphasia.

 ## Citation
 If you use this code, please cite [Garrison et al. (2016)](https://arxiv.org/abs/1605.02333).